This story was originally published and last updated .

-We've already written about some of the best video game emulators for Android, but DOS emulation is a bit more complicated than copying ROMs and pressing play.
-Taking your favorite old PC games on the go can involve anything from setting up virtual drives to running command-line programs.
+You already probably know about video game console emulators for Android, but what if you want to play classic PC titles originally meant for DOS, like Sim City, or DOOM?
+Well, it's not quite as simple: taking your favorite old PC games on the go can involve anything from setting up virtual drives to running command-line programs.

 Unless you want to play games that generally only require a mouse, you will probably need a device with a physical keyboard (Chromebook, 2-in-1 tablet) or an Android-compatible controller to have fun with DOS games.